Crime in Minnesota

 Crime in Minnesota encompasses a wide range of unlawful activities that occur within the state, regulated by both state and federal laws.
 While crime rates in Minnesota are generally below the national average, certain areas and types of crime have garnered public attention.

 Notable incidents

 The historical development of crime in Minnesota has been influenced by factors including immigration patterns, economic fluctuations, and social changes.
 During the early 20th century, organized crime, primarily related to prohibition, was a notable issue.
 Over the decades, the types and rates of crime have evolved.

-The Gangster Era
+The gangster era

 During the Great Depression, Minnesota gained notoriety as a haven for gangsters.
 Among the most infamous were Ma Barker and her son Fred Barker, along with Alvin Karpis, who were part of the Barker-Karpis gang.
 They were responsible for a series of robberies, kidnappings, and murders.
 In 1933, they kidnapped William Hamm, a millionaire brewer, and secured a ransom for his release.